 Also, here in Indonesia whenever divorce happens, sadly society places the blame on us women.
 “You didn’t treat him like the way he should be treated.” down to “Maybe if you took better care of yourself and not letting yourself get this fat he would’ve stayed”.
 These are usually the instant responses and remarks coming from relatives.
 Painful?!
 You can bet your ass it is.

 Like I discussed with one of my Twitter friend Juinita yesterday after I saw her twitting about Abuse and Indonesian women, I told her sadly plenty of women here would rather stick to their abusive – be it physically or mentally husbands just so they don’t lose their face in society!
 Just so they don’t have to bear the title of being a single mother.
 We both recognized and agreed that it is the culture to blame us, women if our marriages crashed and burnt.

 If only this customs, traditions or values could change…then life for single parents would be so much better in Indonesia.
 If a woman has enough courage to walk out of her marriage, we need to support her instead of stoning her like in the dark ages!

 Throughout this whole ongoing journey of rebuilding my life, I have come to understand that those whose stand by your side even through the darkest of times really are your true friends.

 When we honestly ask ourselves which person in our lives mean the most to us, we often find that it is those who, instead of giving advice, solutions, or cures, have chosen rather to share our pain and touch our wounds with a warm and tender hand.
 The friend who can be silent with us in a moment of despair or confusion, who can stay with us in an hour of grief and bereavement, who can tolerate not knowing, not curing, not healing and face with us the reality of our powerlessness, that is a friend who cares. ~Henri Nouwen

-Going through divorce, did you face a lot of questioning from your friends/families?
+Going through a divorce, did you face a lot of questions from your friends/families?
 If you did, how did you handle it?